Top 47 ETL Interview Questions & Answers (2025)

 5. What is a data warehouse?

 The data warehouse is a culmination of the SSOT (Single Source of Truth) ideology, where an organization stores all of its data in the same place, primarily for convenience and comparability.
-Because businesses have their data stored in a single location, creating insights is more accessible, and one can make strategic business decisions faster.
+Because businesses store their data in a single location, creating insights is more accessible, and one can make strategic business decisions faster.
 Decision makers are also not left wondering if there are separate/forgotten/hidden locations for the information they may wish to access.
-No more sudden discoveries of customers in a far-flung market for example.
+No more sudden discoveries of customers in a far-flung market, for example.

 6. What is the difference between a data warehouse, a data lake, a data mart, and a database?